 Responsibility for being aware of what the professor says in lectures (including administrative announcements) rests with students.
 As a precaution in case they miss a lecture, students should have a "buddy" who is willing to share their lecture notes.
-Attendance at tutorials will be optional.

 ACCESSIBILITY NEEDS